 Performance Bonuses.-The Committee feels it is important to know how VA is allocating its resources with regard to performance bonuses.
 Therefore, the Committee directs VA to submit a report, no later than 90 days after enactment of this Act, which provides the aggregate total of VA performance bonuses covering the five most recent fiscal years for which the data is available.
 The data should be divided between bonuses for Senior Executive Service (SES) staff and non-SES staff.
-The report should also include the percentage of SES and non-SES employees who received a bonus and the average dollar amount of the bonuses by grade covering the game time period.
-The report however should not include one the same time period.
+The report should also include the percentage of SES and non-SES employees who received a bonus and the average dollar amount of the bonuses by grade covering the same time period.
 The report, however, should not include any personally identifiable information.